diyabc/diyabcGUI/README.md

 You may encounter some issue when installing devtools, please check the official [devtools page](https://github.com/r-lib/devtools).

-Following `devtools` recommandations, make sure you have a working development environment.
+Following `devtools` recommendations, make sure you have a working development environment.

 - Windows: Install [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
 - Mac: Install Xcode from the Mac App Store.